 While both countries have policies directed towards quality within preschools and provide universal access for children, the differences around the organisation and regulation of substitute teachers also raises a number of questions for consideration.
 Firstly, what types of skills and knowledge do substitute teachers actually require?
 In the Australian context it is acknowledged that the skills are same as regular teachers.
 In Sweden, the municipality decides, however some experience with children is needed, as in Luleå the one-day training program in a kindergarten, in Norrköping a one-year-introduction-program for young people, or just a diploma from child and recreational program at upper secondary level, as well as a driving license and car.
-Both countries however do not provide specialist training for substitute teachers need.
+Both countries however do not provide specialist training for substitute teachers.
+For consideration is the need to understand the specific skills that substitute teachers need.
 Often, they enter into contexts they may be unfamiliar with and are expected to have conversations with staff and children they do not have a relationship with.
 The substitute teacher will also leave at the end of the day, meaning that any relationship that was established are soon ended.
 Does this mean the substitute teachers require different training given that their work is different?
 Is it possible to develop a set of knowledges and skills that substitute teacher require?